chrisred83/Psswrd-Crck/README.md

   Programming

-    First i got permutations of a String using Python intertools and save them to a list
+    First i got permutations of a String using Python itertools and save them to a list

     Second create a file from the previous list